We’re one of the country’s best-loved Regattas, attracting thousands of visitors, many making an annual pilgrimage.

 A week of memories to treasure forever!

 Your indispensable Events Guide.
 Fowey Regatta is run by volunteers and every event is funded by sales of this programme.
-Buy yours from the Regatta Shop in Town Hall or Enjoy!
-Fowey next to the church (available August).
+Buy yours from the Regatta Shop in Town Hall, Top Shop, Four Turnings, Enjoy Fowey and Readymoney Beach Shop.
 Or buy an online programme now, to view on your mobile device by clicking here.
 Cost: £3.

 Without your donations, Fowey Regatta would be half the event it is.
 Where possible, every event is free to spectate, from the live bands and fireworks to the Red Devils.
 Please consider donating to make Fowey Regatta the fantastic event it is for all!